ai-cpu/Image-Processing-Project_19BCE1330_19BCE1037/README.md

 # Image-Processing-Project_19BCE1330_19BCE1037
 Natural Disaster Detection
-Click here to download the source code to this post

 In this tutorial, you will learn how to automatically detect natural disasters (earthquakes, floods, wildfires, cyclones/hurricanes) with up to 95% accuracy using Keras, Computer Vision, and Deep Learning.